-On April 22, 2015, the Health and Well-Being Standing Committee evaluated two new measures and five measures undergoing maintenance review against NQF's standard evaluation criteria; the Committee's discussion and ratings for each measure against the criteria are summarized in the evaluation tables beginning on page 19.
-At the outset of Phase 2, 21 measures were initially identified for endorsement maintenance consideration as noted in the following table.
+On April 22, 2015, the Health and Well-Being Standing Committee evaluated 2 new measures and 5 measures undergoing maintenance review against NQF's standard evaluation criteria; the Committee's discussion and ratings for each measure against the criteria are summarized in Appendix A. At the outset of phase 2, 21 measures were initially identified for endorsement maintenance consideration, as noted in the following table.